Toma1O6/Configuration/README.md

 For users config UI is automatically generated with simple controls and user-friendly UX.

 ## User installation
-Installation is simple as any other mod - download `.jar` file from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/configuration/files/) for correct Minecraft version and drop the `.jar` file into `mods` directory.
+Installation is simple as any other mod - download `.jar` file from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/configuration/files/) (or [Modrinth](https://modrinth.com/mod/configuration)) for correct Minecraft version and drop the `.jar` file into `mods` directory.

 ## For developers